Jeffrey Cirio: Career

 Cirio joined the corps de ballet of Boston Ballet in 2009, and was promoted to Principal at the company in 2012.
-In 2015, he left Boston Ballet to join the American Ballet Theatre as a Soloist.
+In 2015, he left Boston Ballet to join American Ballet Theatre as a Soloist.
 He debuted his first full-length role during the Metropolitan Opera House season as Colas in La fille mal gardée.
 Cirio's promotion to Principal Dancer at ABT was announced by Kevin McKenzie in July 2016, making him the first Filipino-American male principal in the company's history.

 In 2018, Cirio joined the English National Ballet as a lead principal dancer, after spending four months with the company as a guest artist.

 In 2022, it was announced that Cirio would return to Boston Ballet in the 2022-23 season but would make guest appearances in May prior to his official return.

 Cirio and his sister, Lia, also a Principal Dancer at Boston Ballet, established an artistic collective called Cirio Collective in 2015.